hirosystems/stacks-subnets/docs/getting-started.md

 node ./deposit-stx.js
 ```

-Since this is an L1 transaction, we can see it in Clarinet's terminal interface, or look for it in the Stacks explorer, at http://localhost:8000.
+Since this is an L1 transaction, we can see it in Clarinet's terminal interface, or look for it in the Stacks Explorer, at http://localhost:8000.
 Once this transaction has been confirmed in the L1, it will also trigger a STX transfer in the L2.
 To see that, we can add the subnet to the Explorer as a new network.
 To switch to the subnet, select "Network" in the top right, then "Add a network."
 In the popup, choose a name, e.g. "Devnet Subnet", and then for the URL, use "http://localhost:13999".
 Once we see a STX transfer of 5.00 STX, we'll know that the deposit was successful.

 ![STX deposit successful](images/deposit-stx.png)